-Sri Lanka protesters bring transport to near standstill
+Sri Lankan police use tear gas on protesters near Parliament

 As oil prices soar during the Russia-Ukraine conflict, Sri Lanka’s fuel stocks are running out.
 Authorities have announced countrywide power cuts extending up to 7 1/2 hours a day because they can’t supply enough fuel to power generating stations.

-Protesters continued to occupy the entrance to the president’s office for a 28th day on Friday demanding President Gotabaya Rajapaksa, his older brother Prime Minister Mahinda Rajapaksa and other powerful Rajapaksa family members quit.
+Protesters occupying the entrance to the president’s office have been demanding the president, his older brother Prime Minister Mahinda Rajapaksa and other powerful Rajapaksa family members quit.
 Similar protests have spread to other locations, with people setting up camps opposite the prime minister’s residence and other towns across the country.

 So far, the Rajapaksa brothers have resisted calls to resign, though three Rajapaksas out of the five who were lawmakers stepped down from their Cabinet posts in mid-April.